 - Brush the remainder of the glaze on the ham.
-Place back in oven for about 5 minutes to crisp up the glaze.
+Place back in the oven for about 5 minutes to crisp up the glaze.

-Subscribe to my newsletter to never miss a recipe!
+Follow me to never miss a recipe:

 Thank you for the continued support!
 I am forever grateful!

 Love this Apricot Glazed Ham recipe, leave a comment and give the recipe a 5-star rating is super helpful for me and most appreciated! xo Eileen

 - 8-10 pound bone-in, half spiral ham fully cooked

 - Remove the ham from the refrigerator ½ hour before ready to cook.

 - In a large roasting pan, add about one inch of water.
 Place a rack in the roasting pan.